railsyard/railsyardcms/README.md

 [![Build Status](https://secure.travis-ci.org/cantierecreativo/railsyardcms.png?branch=master)](http://travis-ci.org/cantierecreativo/railsyardcms)

-This is a quite stable release of the complete rewrite of Railsyard CMS.
+This is a complete rewrite of Railsyard, a content management system SEO oriented and heavily based on components.

-The public themes are still missing, but the backend is working.
-A couple of public themes will come soon.

-There are also a lot of feature missing and tests coverage is near zero (shame on me).

 Features
 --------
-* hierarchy organized pages - indipendently for every language
+* hierarchy organized pages
-* multilanguage frontend and backend
+* multilanguage frontend and backend (actually English, Italian and German)
+* different and independent pages for each language
+* editing both from backend and directly from frontend
 * reserved pages and articles
 * pretty urls and other seo-friendly features
 * drop-in themes
-* drop-in snippets plugins
+* drop-in snippets plugins (using Rails Cells)
+* Rails engines support for heavy modification plugins
 * different user roles
 * backend heavily based on drag & drop
 * built with Ruby on Rails
+* runs on Heroku

 To-do
 -----
-* categories management [in progress]
 * at least one more public theme
 * refactoring some controllers
 * caching
-* queries optimization - memoization
+* better queries optimization - memoization
 * blogging features to be completed
 * comments on articles
 * comments moderation and akismet/captcha integration